juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "There needs to be a way to standardise the process, so that no matter who performs the experiment, they will get the same result," Kevan reminded.
 "Think of ways to standardise the experiment, and I believe the answer we are looking for will present itself."

-The group thought about the idea in silence, until something popped into Revian's mind.
+The group thought about the idea in silence until something popped into Revian's mind.
 "Mana exhaustion!"

 The exclamation was loud and attracted the attention of others in the library - a loud shush echoed from the other side causing the group's heads to shrink into their necks in embarrassment.